stacks-archive/blockstack-browser/README.md

 1. Copy the built extensions to your local machine:
     ```bash
-    docker run -d --name ux ux && docker cp ux:connect-extension.zip . && docker rm -f ux
+    docker run -d --name ux ux && docker cp ux:stacks-wallet-chromium.zip . && docker rm -f ux
     ```

 ## Install browser extension from source

-First, unzip the `connect-extension.zip` file that was generated in the previous step.
+First, unzip the `stacks-wallet-chromium.zip` file that was generated in the previous step.

 If installing for Chrome or Brave:

 1. Go to: [**chrome://extensions**](chrome://extensions)
 2. Toggle: "**developer mode**" on.
 3. Click on: "**Load unpacked**"
-4. Select the new folder that was unzipped from `connect-extension.zip`.
+4. Select the new folder that was unzipped from `stacks-wallet-chromium.zip`.

 If installing for Firefox:

 1. Go to: [**about:debugging**](about:debugging)
 2. Click on "**This Firefox**"
 3. Click on: "**Load Temporary Add-on…**"
-4. Inside the new folder that was unzipped from `connect-extension.zip`, select the `manifest.json` file.
+4. Inside the new folder that was unzipped from `stacks-wallet-chromium.zip`, select the `manifest.json` file.